Charles Schwab vs ComputerShare vs Robinhood

 Beginner

-For the newest investor or trader, Robinhood is an excellent entry into the market.
-Its intuitive interface and simple navigation make buying and selling stock simple.
-For some, it's almost too simple, and many have expressed concerns that the full accessibility of Robinhood leads to poor financial decisions.
+For new investors, Robinhood is an excellent entry into the market.
+Its intuitive interface makes buying and selling stocks simple.
+However, some argue that Robinhood’s ease of use can lead to poor financial decisions.

 Advanced

-Charles Schwab is far and away the best option for most advanced investors.
-Charles Schwab offers many staple asset classes that Robinhood and ComputerShare do not, like fixed-income vehicles and mutual funds.
-Additionally, the advanced options strategy builder and advanced thinkorswim platform make Charles Schwab a one-stop shop for advanced investors.
-Their educational center bridges the gap between inexperienced beginners and those looking to take their portfolio to the next level.
+Charles Schwab is the best option for advanced investors.
+Schwab offers asset classes that Robinhood and ComputerShare don’t, like fixed-income vehicles and mutual funds.
+The advanced options strategy builder and thinkorswim platform make Schwab a top choice for experienced traders.

 IRA